-Outcome 5: Project implementing agencies and institutions strengthened by 2025 Outputs Activities Output 5.1: Human technical capacity of implementing agencies and institutions built by 2025 5.1.1 Train human resources in project implementing institutions5.1.2 Conduct and support experience sharing tours, field days and conventions Output 5.2: Capacity of implementing institutions in providing services developed by 2025 5.2.1 Provide logistical support to agencies and organisations implementing the project (vehicles, motorcycles, operational technical kits, computers, software) 5.2.2 Develop and harmonise appropriate regional policies and strategies 5.2.3 Conduct regular monitoring and review meetings at regional, national, and community levels 5.2.4 Support and popularise cross-cutting issues of gender, climate change, conflict management and safeguards
+Outcome 5: Project implementing agencies and institutions strengthened by 2025 Outputs Activities Output 5.1: Human technical capacity of implementing agencies and institutions built by 2025 5.1.1 Train human resources in project implementing institutions5.1.2 Conduct and support experience sharing tours, field days and conventions Output 5.2 : Capacity of implementing institutions in providing services developed by 2025 5.2.1 Provide logistical support to agencies and organisations implementing the project (vehicles, motorcycles, operational technical kits, computers, software) 5.2.2 Develop and harmonise appropriate regional policies and strategies 5.2.3 Conduct regular monitoring and review meetings at regional, national, and community levels

+5.2.4 Support and popularise cross-cutting issues of gender, climate change, conflict management and safeguards

-Beneficiaries 1.
-Pastoralists Appropriate use and management of rangeland 2.
-Agro-pastoralists and pasture resources 3.
-Other direct users of Adoption of relevant technologies and practices rangelands (bee keeping, Primary practitioners of sustainable pasture and gum Arabic gatherers, rangeland management activities and strategies resin producers etc.) Stakeholders 1.
-Community political Provide an enabling environment for sustainable leaders management of pasture and rangeland resources 2.
-Community cultural and Provide an enabling environment for sustainable spiritual leaders management of pasture and rangeland resources Share indigenous knowledge on sustainable pasture and rangeland resources management Conservation of indigenous knowledge and best practices in pasture and rangeland management Administrative and technical Units Provide technical and administrative guidance on strategies, policies, laws, regulations, codes and standards for proper and sustainable management of resources Monitor pasture and rangeland resources Sourcing for financial, institutional and legal support to strategies and activities aimed at sustainable management of pasture and rangeland resources Security agencies Ensure secured access and management of resources (including capital) Public agencies (public service providers and advocacy agencies) Provide extension and advocacy services to stakeholders and beneficiaries Provide sensitisation and awareness creation services Provide financial, institutional and legal support to strategies and activities aimed at sustainable management of pasture and rangeland resources
+Bene ficiaries 3.
+Agro-pastoralists Other direct users of rangelands (bee keeping, gum Arabic gatherers, resin producers etc.) Appropriate use and management of rangeland and pasture resources Adoption of relevant technologies and practices Primary practitioners of sustainable pasture and rangeland management activities and strategies eholders 1.
+Community political leaders Provide an enabling environment for sustainable management of pasture and rangeland resources 2.
+Community cultural and spiritual leaders Provide an enabling environment for sustainable management of pasture and rangeland resources Share indigenous knowledge on sustainable pasture and rangeland resources management Conservation of indigenous knowledge and best practices in pasture and rangeland management 3.
+Administrative and technical Units Provide technical and administrative guidance on strategies, policies, laws, regulations, codes and standards for proper and sustainable management of resources Monitor pasture and rangeland resources Sourcing for financial, institutional and legal support to strategies and activities aimed at sustainable management of pasture and rangeland resources 4.
+Security agencies Ensure secured access and management of resources (including capital) 5.
+Public agencies (public service providers and advocacy agencies) Provide extension and advocacy services to stakeholders and beneficiaries Provide sensitisation and awareness creation services Provide financial, institutional and legal support to strategies and activities aimed at sustainable management of pasture and rangeland resources